linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 - Retain the items in a single table
 - Delete items individually over a 24 hour period

-According to the question, these items are no longer needed and need to minimize provisioned throughput, storage, and API calls.
+"According to the question, these items are no longer needed and need to minimize provisioned throughput, storage, and API calls."

 ---